Charles Rice Post-Graduate Research Fellowship

 Project example: researching the effects of how Christian organizations have contributed constructively to post-conflict reconstruction in war-torn societies.

-Current graduating seniors and recent alumni of the Classes of 2015-2018 are eligible to apply.
+Who is eligible to apply?
+Current graduating seniors and recent alumni of the Classes of 2016-2019.

-- Contact Program Coordinator Angela Upright (firstname.lastname@example.org) to express interest
+- Contact Assistant Director Angela Upright (email@example.com) to express interest

 This fellowship is funded through a generous grant from the Harold C. Smith Foundation.
 The Harold C. Smith Endowment for Christian Studies, Service, and Student Scholarships at Ursinus College aims to give students the opportunity to grow spiritually and intellectually as they engage in experiential learning, research, and service learning both domestically and abroad.